shopsys/project-base/storefront/graphql/docs/schema.md

 <td valign="top">[<a href="#storeavailability">StoreAvailability</a>!]!</td>
 <td>

-List of availabilities in individual stores
+List of availabilities in individual stores (empty for main variants)

 </td>
 </tr>